akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 One autumn morning, the Stanwey village smithy was startled by the heavy thud of a horse passing through.
 A servant peered from the main doorway of Harold’s timber manor as a royal rider pulled up, his cloak stained with the road.

 Without dismounting, the rider unrolled a stiff parchment.
-He did not look at the servant, but rather at the high timber gables of the hall, as if addressing the structure itself.
-His voice rang with the sharp, clipped accent of the Norman court as he proclaimed:
+He ignored the servant entirely, projecting his voice toward the high timber gables as if the hall itself were the only thing worthy of his breath.
+With the sharp, clipped accent of the Norman court, he proclaimed:

 “The King hunts in Rockingham Forest.”